DataWithMowa/Meta-Marketing-Analytics-Professional-Certificate/COURSE 1/MODULE 1/TOPIC 1/README.md

 ---

-> **The Big Picture:** Your instructor isn't just an academic; she has built, scaled, and sold data-driven marketing software companies in the real world.
+> **The Big Picture:** My instructor isn't just an academic; she has built, scaled, and sold data-driven marketing software companies in the real world.
 She is sharing this to assure you that learning these exact analytics tools opens up massive opportunities in the industry.
 >

+---

-> This transcript is a short welcome address from **Sheryl Sandberg** (the former Chief Operating Officer of Meta/Facebook) welcoming you to the program.
+> The following transcript is a short welcome address from **Sheryl Sandberg** (the former Chief Operating Officer of Meta/Facebook) welcoming me  to the program.

 Simply put, her message highlights three key points: